 The above bars and restaurants are great places to relax and enjoy Rio’s vibrant lifestyle.
 As a solo woman, you can go to these bars and restaurants and enjoy your own company without people hassling you.
 However, if you do want to meet other people, these are friendly venues and you can easily strike up a conversation with others if you want – it will be on your terms.

 And if you need to stay in shape in Rio

 Fancy an exercise class on the beach in Rio?

 You’ll find circuit training every weekday morning from 6 am – 9 am and in the evenings from around 5 pm – 9 pm.
 They take place near every ‘posto’ (the large, white lifeguard towers dotted along the beach from Leme to Leblon).
-Some charge a monthly fee, which varies depending on the training camp.
+Some charge a monthly fee or you can pay for each class you join, but this varies depending on the training camp.
 Many of these outdoor training spots have instructors who speak English so simply ask one that takes your fancy about availability and prices.

-There are also outdoor yoga meet-ups in Flamengo Park and along the beach.
-However, these are held sporadically and there isn’t a regular spot for yoga events.
+From yoga groups and guided meditation to language club meetings, there’s a lot going on in a bustling city like Rio.
 The best source of information is by searching meetup.com for yoga in Rio de Janeiro.
 Several meetups are free.